-A couple of years ago I found myself stuck at a border crossing, trying to get from Vancouver to Sequim, a little town in Washington State.
+A few years ago I found myself stuck at a border crossing, trying to get from Vancouver to Sequim, a little town in Washington State.
 For those of you familiar with the Twilight Saga, Sequim is located 16 miles east of Port Angeles....To us dog trainers, it's the home of Terry Ryan.

 Why was I heading to Sequim?
 That's what I was trying to explain to the boarder guard.